judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `pet watchdog`

-Pets the slave watchdog using the current Unix time.
+Pets the slave watchdog using the current Unix time, keeping the watchdog from biting for the time being.

 ```text
 pet watchdog